 Indian sweets are relatively cheap and there are a lot of items you can choose from.
-But be aware that most of the Indian sweets are made in ghee which is a dairy product.
+For vegans and people who are lactose intolerant, it is important to remember that most Indian sweets are made with ghee which is a dairy product.

 Travel with Asia Highlights and experience the taste of India’s sweets and desserts.